sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 }
 ```

-The problem is, that whoever calls `newsRepository.query(...)` has to know whether it has to pass in a `NewestNewsesSqlSpecification` or `NewestNewsesRealmSpecification`.
+The problem is that whoever calls `newsRepository.query(...)` has to know whether it has to pass in a `NewestNewsesSqlSpecification` or `NewestNewsesRealmSpecification`.
 So is it really that easy to change your implementation from SQLite to Realm?
 No, it's not because you have to change the specifications everywhere from `FooSqlSpecification` to `FooRealmSpecification`.
 There is also one big code smell coming along with this:

 ```java
 @Override